Chitradurga

 Chitradurga is a city and the headquarters of Chitradurga district, which is located on the valley of the Vedavati river in the central part of the Indian state of Karnataka.
 Chitradurga is a place with historical significance and a major tourist hub of Karnataka.
 The city is renowned for its 15th century Kallina Kote or Stone Fortress.
-This is formed from two Kannada words: ‘Kallina’ means "Stone's" and Kote means "Fort".
-Other names used in Kannada are ‘Ukkina Kote": "Steel Fort" (metaphorically used to mean an impregnable fort) and ‘Yelusuttina Kote’: "Seven Circles Fort".
+This is formed from two Kannada words: 'Kallina' means "Stone's" and Kote means "Fort".
+Other names used in Kannada are 'Ukkina Kote'": "Steel Fort" (metaphorically used to mean an impregnable fort) and 'Yelusuttina Kote': "Seven Circles Fort".

 Etymology

-Chitradurga gets its name from Chitrakaldurga [meaning picturesque fort, in turn "Chitra" (Picture), "Kala" (Art) and "Durga" (Fort)].
-Chitradurga was also known by the names Chitradurg, Chitrakaladurga, and Chittaldurg.
+Chitradurga was also known by the names Chitradurg and Chittaldurg.
 Chittaldrug (or Chitaldrug or Chittledroog) was the official name used during the period of British rule.

 History

+Chitradurga features bold rock hills and picturesque valleys, with huge towering boulders in numerous shapes.
+It is known as the "stone fortress" (Kallina Kote).